-Vanity units are effectively a solid worktop for which to mount your wash basins and taps to.
-In many cases, organisations choose to extend this worktop to accommodate extras such as baby changing stations, waste chutes and work space to lay out toiletries.
+Vanity units are effectively a solid worktop for which to mount your washbasins and taps too.
+In many cases, organisations choose to extend this worktop to accommodate extras such as baby changing stations, waste chutes and workspace to lay out toiletries.

 Benefits of using a vanity unit

 A vanity unit offers several key benefits to a facility manager.
 Firstly, they conceal all pipework and services, preventing them from being tampered with or vandalised.
 A good vanity unit will also provide you with under counter storage.
 This could be used to store essentials like spare paper towels or house soap pump reservoirs for counter mounter soap pump dispensers.
 Additionally, some businesses choose to locate a waste bin within the vanity unit, accessed by a waste chute that is recessed into the countertop.
 Collectively, if all these options are selected, you drastically cut down on cluttering your washroom, resulting in a smart, easy to clean hand wash station that’s durable and robust.

 Is a vanity unit right for my washroom?

 As with all things, vanity units aren’t for everyone.
 While they do offer terrific versatility and increased protection to mains services and waste, there are times where this option might not be for you.
 If you are working with limited space then you might prefer to install slender wall-mounted washbasins.
 A slimline wash trough may also be a good choice, or alternatively we do have clever space-saving sinks - ideal for small cafes and restaurants.